• Home

 Starting the Divorce Process

 The first step is to start filing divorce papers.
-Ideally, you and your spouse have agreed to some kind to make it an amicable separation.
+Ideally, you and your spouse have agreed on some kind to make it an amicable separation.
 If not, there are still systems in place that allow for a divorce to proceed despite disagreements.

 Contested vs. Uncontested Divorce